 Weight (pair) 2 lbs. (women’s 7); 2 lbs.
 6 oz. (men’s 9)

-Test Results: The Mountain 600 Leaf GORE-TEX Hiking Boots from Danner are a hiker's soulmate—and beyond being study, stable and stylish, they can also be resoled.
-In fact, they are eligible for full Recrafting services, a testament to the shoe brand’s pledge to the environment.
+The Mountain 600 Leaf GORE-TEX Hiking Boots from Danner are a hiker's soulmate—and beyond being sturdy, stable and stylish, they can also be resoled.
+In fact, they are eligible for full Recrafting services, a testament to the shoe brand's pledge to the environment.
 Instead of chucking your hiking boots when the soles are too worn to wear, ship them back to the factory in Portland, Oregon.
 There, the Danner Recrafting team will assess your pair and can slap on a fresh sole before shipping it back to you for plenty more trail time.
 (Other Recraft services include leather care and reworking, restitching, parts replacement and more.)

 Of course, the shoe has to work well if you want to wear it for years.
 The Mountain 600 Leaf GTX is one of our favorites for burly traction and protection on rugged terrain.
 Thanks to Vibram® rubber outsoles with Megagrip (the stickiest out there), the boots held fast on gritty sandstone and slick mud.
 “My wife slid downhill for one of the super slippery sections, but I had enough traction that I could pull her up with me,” reports one tester after a weekend hike in Colorado’s Holy Cross Wilderness.